-M. G. Leonard is an award winning, bestselling writer of children’s books.
-Her beetle books have sold in thirty-seven countries and she is currently working with Nevision, writing the screenplay for a TV series based on the trilogy.
-Previously, she worked as a digital media producer for the National Theatre, Harry Potter West End, the Royal Opera House and Shakespeare’s Globe.
-She spent her early career in the music industry running Setanta Records, an independent record label, and managing bands, most notably The Divine Comedy.
+M. G. Leonard is an award-winning, bestselling writer of children’s books.
+Her Beetle Boy books have sold in thirty-seven countries and she is currently working with Nevision, writing the screenplay for a TV series based on the trilogy.
+She and her beetles have appeared on Blue Peter, Springwatch Unsprung, Countryfile, and the BBC documentary, The Bug Couple.
+Previously she worked as a digital media producer for the National Theatre, Harry Potter West End, the Royal Opera House and Shakespeare’s Globe.
+She spent her early career in the music industry running Setanta Records, an independent record label and managing bands, most notably The Divine Comedy.
 After leaving the music industry, she trained as an actor, dabbling in directing and producing as well as performing, before deciding to write her stories down.
 Maya lives in Brighton with her husband and two sons.

-Beetle Queen, the second part of the trilogy, was published in April 2017 in the UK to critical acclaim and has been nominated for the Carnegie medal.
+Beetle Queen, the second part of the trilogy, was published in April 2017 in the UK to critical acclaim and was nominated for the Carnegie medal, published 10 April 2017

-Battle of the Beetles, the third part of the trilogy, was published 1 February 2018.
+Battle of the Beetles, the third part of the trilogy, published 1 February 2018.

-The Beetle Collector's Handbook, a non-fiction companion to the trilogy, is published 6 September 2018.
+The Beetle Collector's Handbook, a non-fiction companion to the trilogy, published 6 September 2018.

-The Highland Falcon, the first in a new series of Adventures on Trains, will be published in spring 2020.
+The Highland Falcon Thief, the first in a new series called Harrison Beck's Adventures on Trains, will be published in spring 2020 by Macmillan.